 The only downside, as stated, is the lack of amenities.
 There aren’t any showers, no potable water, you’ll have to poop in the wild and bury it, and there will, for sure, be no electricity.
 Welcome to roughing it!

 Most national forests allow dispersed camping unless posted otherwise.
 You can also camp on Bureau of Land Management land, state forests, and a few state parks.

-To find a free campsite in your area you can look at https://freecampsites.net.
+To find free camping in your area you can look at https://freecampsites.net.